daattali/beautiful-jekyll/_posts/2018-02-18-all-your-vms-in-rdcmanager-in-20-seconds.md

 I personally created one file per vCenter and I open them all in RDCMan.
 It gives me a nicely organized structure.

-**Note**: At the moment it does not update a file so if you run it against and existing rdg file it will overwrite it.
-You will then need to recreate your creds and your physical servers.
-I may add the feature in the future but I'd need to do the xml bit properly and I'm not too fussed about it for now...

 **Note2**: If you get an error about an unsupported special character when opening the file please tell me via the contact form so I can update it. a covered a few of them but I'm sure there'll be others.